Takiyo0/kazagumo-spotify/README.md

         playlistPageLimit: 1, // optional ( 100 tracks per page )
         albumPageLimit: 1, // optional ( 50 tracks per page )
         artistPageLimit: 1, // optional ( 50 tracks per page )
-        searchLimit: 10 // optional ( track search limit.
+        searchLimit: 10, // optional ( track search limit.
 Max 50 )
-        searchMarket: 'US' // optional || default: ES ( Enter the country you live in. [ Can only be of 2 letters.
+        searchMarket: 'US', // optional || default: ES ( Enter the country you live in. [ Can only be of 2 letters.
 For eg: US, IN, EN ] )//
       }),
     ],
   },